Grey headed Flying-Fox Information and Health Advice

-The grey headed flying-fox is the largest of the Australian fruit bats.
+The Grey Headed Flying-Fox is the largest of the Australian megabats.
 Due to a significant decline in numbers, the species is listed as Vulnerable under the Environment Conservation and Biodiversity Conservation Act 1999 (Cth).
 Grey headed flying-foxes are sociable animals which form colonies and congregate in camps.
-The grey headed flying-foxes leave the camp at dusk and feed at night on fruit on trees in orchards and backyards nearby.
+The grey headed flying-foxes leave the camp at dusk and feed at night on fruit on trees in orchards and backyards nearby when their natural food sources become scarce.
 The NCA is currently developing the Commonwealth Park Grey Headed Flying-Fox Camp Management Plan.

-The National Capital Authority's strategy for grey headed flying-fox
+The National Capital Authority's strategy for the Grey Headed Flying-Fox

 The National Capital Authority is aware of the grey headed flying-fox colony in Commonwealth Park.
 The NCA, in partnership with the Australasian Bat Society, undertakes survey counts of the camp throughout the year.